“There’s nothing more Minnesotan than getting indignant about the wrong side dish.”

 Another day, another #gate!
 This is maybe our favorite #gate . . . wait, no, #pointergate is still our favorite.
 But this one’s good.
 The New York Times did a piece called United State of Thanksgiving that picked dishes for each state and for Minnesota they selected “Grape Salad”.
 To make matters worse, The Grey Lady gave Wisconsin wild rice.
 And people here are flipping furious.
 Losing their minds.
 Ready to burn the Times to the ground.
 Way more pissed about this than the MPLS Police Federation using a hack reporter to smear to the mayor and community organizer.
 The #GrapeGate hashtag has been chronicling the outrage.
 Grape salad, btw, is grapes with sour cream and brown sugar and it sounds disgusting.

 Want a rate card to see how much it would cost to include your event or announcement in SotC?
 Just reply to this email or send us a note at advertise at secretsofthecity.com.
-Our readership—76% of which is between 18-44 years old—has only grown since our redesign!
+Our readership live, work, and most importantly go out in MPLS + STPL, and our audience continues to grow since our redesign!

 Sometimes it’s not so much the bathroom itself as it is the company you find in the bathroom.
 Sure, the ladies’ room at Mancini’s is nice enough (we haven’t seen the guys’, but assume it’s on par).
 But the ladies of said room are always a fun bunch—especially if Midas Touch, Mancini’s house band that covers all the golden oldies, is playing.
 There’s everyone from West 7th lifers celebrating their 50th anniversaries, to 20-somethings on first dates, to groups of girls in #breemode, and plenty in between.
 And everyone’s having such a good time. —Dana Raidt